 - ensuring that we comply with the correct number of audit days for each standard and clients that have integrated management systems, and;

 - checking that our management system is robust, effective and continually improving.

-Karen went on to say: “The UKAS audit was a very detailed and thorough examination of ACM-CCAS and how we operate.
+Karen went on to say: “The UKAS audit was a very detailed and thorough examination of ACM Certification and how we operate.
 At the end of eleven days, I felt a little drained.
 This is probably how our clients feel when we go in to audit them!
-At the end of the audit, UKAS recommended ‘continued accreditation’ for ACM-CCAS, which was the outcome for which we were aiming.
+At the end of the audit, UKAS recommended ‘continued accreditation’ for ACM Certification, which was the outcome for which we were aiming.
 The audit has also helped us to identify a number of areas in which we can improve and I am grateful to the UKAS audit team for their diligence and their expert input.
-It also confirms the high standard of the ACM-CCAS team work and our continuous improvement and total compliance where its needed”
+It also confirms the high standard of the ACM Certification team work and our continuous improvement and total compliance where its needed”

-The UKAS audit process also provides ACM-CCAS’ clients with the re-assurance that the organisation has been independently scrutinised and is competent and operating within the strict guidelines set down by UKAS for certification bodies.
+The UKAS audit process also provides ACM Certification’ clients with the re-assurance that the organisation has been independently scrutinised and is competent and operating within the strict guidelines set down by UKAS for certification bodies.